OpenEvalProject/evals/manuscripts/elife-05913/v2/manuscript.md

 ## Abstract

-10.7554/eLife.05913.001 Do we expect periodic grid cells to emerge in bats, or perhaps dolphins, exploring a three-dimensional environment?
+Do we expect periodic grid cells to emerge in bats, or perhaps dolphins, exploring a three-dimensional environment?
 How long will it take?
 Our self-organizing model, based on ring-rate adaptation, points at a complex answer.
 The mathematical analysis leads to asymptotic states resembling face centered cubic (FCC) and hexagonal close packed (HCP) crystal structures, which are calculated to be very close to each other in terms of cost function.
 The simulation of the full model, however, shows that the approach to such asymptotic states involves several sub-processes over distinct time scales.
 The smoothing of the initially irregular multiple fields of individual units and their arrangement into hexagonal grids over certain best planes are observed to occur relatively quickly, even in large 3D volumes.
 The correct mutual orientation of the planes, though, and the coordinated arrangement of different units, take a longer time, with the network showing no sign of convergence towards either a pure FCC or HCP ordering.
-DOI: http://dx.doi.org/10.7554/eLife.05913.001

 ## Introduction

 Where does our internal representation of space come from?
 And how does it code for space extending in three dimensions?
-New findings about space-related activity in the bat have recently raised this question again (
+New findings about space-related activity in the bat have recently raised this question again (Ulanovsky and Moss, 2011; Yartsev et al., 2011; Yartsev and Ulanovsky, 2013; Finkelstein et al., 2014).
+The similarity in the place cell and, most remarkably, in the grid cell representation between rodents and bats suggests a common neural substrate for spatial navigation, shared across these mammals (Andersen and Buneo, 2002; Jacobs et al., 2010; Sereno and Lehky, 2011; Killian et al., 2012; Indovina et al., 2013; Jacobs et al., 2013; Thurley et al., 2014), and it provides an indication possibly valid also for other animals living and moving extensively in three dimensions, like for example dolphins, monkeys and even non-mammalian species (Healy et al., 2005; Dacke and Srinivasan, 2007; Wu and Dickman, 2012; Burt de Perera and Holbrook, 2012).
+At the same time, the obvious difference in the behavior of these species requires a system that flexibly adapts to perform computations as different as mapping two- or three-dimensional space (Knierim et al., 2000; Hayman et al., 2011; Taube and Shinder, 2013).
+Here we describe a model of grid cell formation that accounts for both these aspects of spatial cognition, in a unitary perspective on the mEC network (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/05913/elife-05913-fig1-v2.jpg)